Guyan reduction: Basic concept

-The above system of linear equations is equivalent to the original problem, but expressed in terms of the master's degrees of freedom alone.
+The above system of linear equations is equivalent to the original problem, but expressed in terms of the active degrees of freedom alone.

-Thus, the Guyan reduction method results in a reduced system by condensing away the slave degrees of freedom.
+Thus, the Guyan reduction method results in a reduced system by condensing away the omitted degrees of freedom.

 Linear transformation

-The Guyan reduction can also be expressed as a change of basis which produces a low-dimensional representation of the original space, represented by the master's degrees of freedom.
+The Guyan reduction can also be expressed as a change of basis which produces a low-dimensional representation of the original space, represented by the active degrees of freedom.

 The linear transformation that maps the reduced space onto the full space is expressed as: